-Through our online healthcare professional (HCP) market research studies at Creation Healthcare, we see nurses using social media for a variety of reasons including; to develop professionally, to grow as a recognised industry expert, to stay on top of their field, to share their knowledge & opinions, to ask for help & information, to debate topical information and to create awareness about a current health campaign they are running.
+Through our online healthcare professional (HCP) market research studies at CREATION.co, we see nurses using social media for a variety of reasons including; to develop professionally, to grow as a recognised industry expert, to stay on top of their field, to share their knowledge & opinions, to ask for help & information, to debate topical information and to create awareness about a current health campaign they are running.

 Being in such an innovative industry social media can be a useful way to keep up to date with all the latest changes.
 The 2012 Taking the Pulse® Nurses Study by Manhattan Research found that with registered nurses spending 16 hours a week online for professional purposes they are statistically more active online than physicians.

 Associations and organisations like Nurses Without Borders and the Nursing & Midwifery Council are beginning to offer advice to nurses on the best practice for using social media professionally.
 Nurses Without Borders provide some great examples on the ways in which nurses are using social media, whilst the Nursing & Midwifery Council issued guidelines on how nurses should best be using social media.

 In our research we found one of the biggest online communities for nurses in the UK was We Communities.
 They are real advocates of nurses using Twitter as a place to receive knowledge and support quickly from peers all over the world.
 They host regular twitter chats on topics important to the nursing community using the hashtag #wenurses, have their own blog and even provide their own Twitterversity where participants are educated in how to get the most benefit from Twitter.